Posted on: February 26, 2026 Posted by: Jonah Marshall Comments: 0

 Occupation: Cook County Board member and medical consultant.

-Platform: Miller supports medicare for all and said she will fight to lower the cost of insulin and prescription drugs.
-Fight to expand medicare and medicaid.
+Platform: Miller supports Medicare for All and said she will fight to lower the cost of insulin and prescription drugs.
+She’ll fight to expand Medicare and Medicaid.
 Miller said she will advocate for veterans and fight to pass the John Lewis Voting Rights Act.
 Miller said she is also ready to fight for common sense gun laws.
 For more information go to Miller’s campaign page.

-Occupation: Businessman and former candidate for IL Sec of State.
+Occupation: Businessman and former candidate for Illinois Secretary of State.

 Platform: Moore is commited to fighting to expand healthcare.
 Moore said he will also fight the housing affordability crisis.
 For more information go to Moore’s campaign page.